pacificlion/pacificlion.github.io/_posts/2021-04-28-Failure-Resume.md

 - Got reject from Georgia Tech, UCSD, UMass for MS in CS program.
 - Provisonal patent was approved in 2019 by SAP, but did not materialise as patent in 2020.
+- Rejected from SAP innvent program (Entrepreneur program)
+    - Not enough market research for KisanMitra project

 ## 2019
 - Failed SAP Academy of Engineering exam twice.